In Matthew 3:1, John the Baptist says,

 Don’t you know that all of us who were baptized into Christ were baptized into His death?
 We were therefore buried with Him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life.

-Did you notice that the above passage states we were baptized into Christ’s death?
+Notice that the above passage states we were baptized into Christ’s death?
 Here’s your first hint to understanding what water baptism means.

 When Jesus died at the cross, He didn’t die alone.
 God placed us in Jesus at the cross, so we died along with Him!
 Note that we are dead in Christ and not by ourselves.
 Don’t go seeking the feeling of being dead within yourself.
 Spiritual life is more than relying on mere feelings.
 It’s about trusting God’s word to be true and above our feelings or circumstances.